What Happens If I Don't Pay Property Taxes in South Dakota?

 Tax Deed States

-In some places, the taxing authority sells the home if the homeowner doesn't pay off the debt.
-But the purchaser might not get the deed to the property right away.
+In some states, the taxing authority sells the home if the homeowner doesn't pay off the debt.
+However, the purchaser might not get the deed to the property right away.
 Sometimes, a redemption period must expire before the buyer receives the deed.

 Tax Lien States

-In other places, the taxing authority sells the tax lien, and the purchaser must foreclose or use different procedures to get a deed to the property.
+In other states, the taxing authority sells the tax lien, and the purchaser must foreclose or use different procedures to get a deed to the property.

 South Dakota is generally considered a tax lien state.